krother/Biopython_Tutorial/BLAST.md

 ## Overview

-In this tutorial, you learn how to run BLAST **locally, many times** and to **read BLAST results with Python**.
-While doing so, you will familiarize with the concept of **program pipelines** and how you can implement them in Python.
+In this tutorial, you will automate BLAST queries with Python.
+You will learn how to run BLAST **locally**, **multiple times**, and how to **read BLAST results with Python**.
+In the process, you will build a **program pipeline**, a concept useful in many biological analyses independent of BLAST.

 The tutorial consists of six parts: